NunoSempere/nunosempere.com/blog/2022/09/28/granular-AMF/index.md

 that consideration probably roughly ~halves the potential adjustment.

 The above post was written in response to [GiveWell's Change Our Mind Contest](https://www.givewell.org/research/change-our-mind-contest).
 But if you are reading this on my blog, you may want to: [Donate to GiveWell](https://secure.givewell.org/).

+PS: I've continued working on this issue [here](https://forum.effectivealtruism.org/posts/BDXnNdBm6jwj6o5nc/five-slightly-more-hardcore-squiggle-models#A_sketch_of_a_more_parsimonious_estimate_of_AMF_s_impact), where I give a template Squiggle model.